andersonfrailey/satchel/README.md

 <center><img src="https://baseballhall.org/sites/default/files/styles/fullscreen_image_popup/public/islandora_images/Paige%20Satchel%20177-79_PD.jpg?itok=-a_LfgqY" width=45%; height=auto;/></center>

+## Description

-Satchel is a simple MLB projection model, meant to provide a basic forecast with relatively little effort.
+Satchel is a simple MLB projection model meant to provide a basic forecast with relatively little effort.
 Much like the [Marcel The Monkey Forecasting System](http://tangotiger.net/marcel/), it is not the most advanced projection method and its projections shouldn't be treated as the word of God.
+I like to describe it as a minimum effort projection.
 Satchel essentially boils each game in a given season down to a weighted coin flip based on the amount of talent on each team's 40-man roster and then flips that coin thousands of times.

 Team talent is calculated by summing up the total WAR on their 40-man roster given by FanGraphs' [Depth Charts projections](https://www.fangraphs.com/projections?pos=all&stats=bat&type=rfangraphsdc), then dividing that number by the mean (or median if you so chose) total for the league.
 By default, Satchel uses the Bradley-Terry model to calculate probabilities.
 With this model, the probability that team _A_ beats team _B_ is: